 4. Set A New Goal

 When you begin wondering, “what is wrong with me?” it’s time to set a new goal.
 Studies show that when criminals in jail set a positive goal, such as getting accepted into a university or learning a new skill, they become so obsessed with their new purpose that they stop engaging in criminal activity for good.
 Thus, no matter what mistakes you make in life, you can always create a new path for yourself if you commit to a goal or purpose that puts your future self in a different direction.
 If you’re struggling with addiction, identifying as your future self can help you achieve your goal of eliminating your vices.
 If you’re unhappy in life, setting a goal to make someone else smile every day can help change your state after a few weeks of doing it.
 It’s best to have one singular purpose-driven goal leading you to the next level to help you live your best life.
-Your goals can also be something simple such as learning a new hobby, to meet someone new, or connect more with loved ones.
+It's not several new habits that create change.
+One good habit will ripple out all the good you need to get your life on track.
+The goal that drives you can be simple, such as learning a new hobby, doing an act of kindness, to meet someone new, or connect more with loved ones.

 5. Change One Thing About Yourself

-Sometimes when you ask what is wrong with me, it’s time to admit that something has to change.
+When you ask what is wrong with me, it’s time to admit that something has to change.
 Most people make these elaborate plans to change everything about themselves and then fall short.
-But something to realize is that even if you only change one aspect of yourself, other parts of your life will naturally change alongside it.
+Even if you only change one aspect of yourself, other parts of your life will naturally change alongside it.
 Think about the one behavior that needs the biggest change.
 Maybe you cheated in a relationship and realized you need to be kinder to people.
 So you decide to make a more deliberate effort to do acts of kindness to everyone you meet and date.
 Or maybe you realize that when your mental health isn’t going well, you destroy the lives of those around you.
-So, you decide to make your priority on improving your mental health by seeing a psychotherapist, exercising to release negative emotions, and reading books to improve your mindset.
+So, you decide to make your priority on improving your mental health by seeing a psychotherapist to release negative emotions.

 6. Meditate